NREL/bioluc/README.md

 ##User Guidance

 ####Github
-For directions on using Github please see Github guide available on the front page of your user profile.
+For directions on using Github please see the Github guide available on the front page of your user profile.

 ####Software
 Running simulations requires [STELLA 10.0.3](http://www.iseesystems.com/softwares/Education/StellaSoftware.aspx).
-See [ISEE Systems] (http://www.iseesystems.com) for documentation and training.
+See [ISEE Systems] (http://www.iseesystems.com) for documentation and training related to the Stella model.

 #####Trial Version Will Allow:
 -	The running of the model